shannah/mirah-nbm/docs/MavenJavaFXExample.md

 Once you have finished saving the Scene.fxml file in Scene Builder, return to Netbeans and try to run the project again.
 It should run the same as before, except this time when you click the button it says "Hello Mirah!" instead of "Hello World!" (because it is using the Mirah class as a controller).

 ![hello mirah](images/hello-mirah-fx.png)

+You can browse/download the source of this project in this state [here](https://github.com/shannah/MavenFXDemo/releases/tag/step4)

 ##Summary